mozilla/gcp-ingestion/ingestion-beam/README.md

 # create a test input file
 echo '{"payload":"dGVzdA==","attributeMap":{"host":"test"}}' | gsutil cp - $BUCKET/input.json

+# Set credentials; beam is not able to use gcloud credentials
+export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/creds.json"

 # consume messages from the test file, decode and re-encode them, and write to a bucket
 ./bin/mvn compile exec:java -Dexec.args="\
     --runner=Dataflow \